Introducing Irish Fiddle

 The Irish fidil (the name derives from Vitula, the Roman goddess of victory and jubilation) has existed in one form or another for nearly a thousand years.
 It is not clear precisely what kind of instrument the early fiddles were, and today’s fiddle is actually a classical violin, introduced here from Italy around the middle of the sixteenth century – although the way it is held and the methods of playing it are very different.
 In any case the fiddle is arguably the most widely-used instrument in the performance of traditional music.

 Designed for absolute beginners, Waltons New School of Music’s Introducing Irish Fiddle course introduces students to the basics of playing this subtle and demanding instrument – holding, bowing, fingering, etc. – and guides them through the main forms of traditional music (jigs, reels, hornpipes, airs, etc.), including some of their many variations.
 Regional and individual playing styles will also be covered, giving the student an important first source of repertoire.

-Participating students will need to have good quality full-size violins (fiddles) and shoulder rests to bring to class and practice with at home.
+Course participants will need to have a full-size violins (fiddles) and shoulder rests to bring to class and practice with at home.
 (See below for a Course + Instrument Package available to enrolling students.)